-The New Voices Scholar program helps NVJS authors to take their work beyond the page and into the conference sphere.
+The New Voices Scholar program helps NVJS authors take their work beyond the page and into the conference sphere.

 New Voices Scholar is a program designed to encourage recent NVJS authors to present their work at major local conferences.
 The program funds conference attendance and provides a bursary for accommodation and travel.
 It is open to recent contributors to the journal on an application basis.

-The program’s target conferences are the Japanese Studies Association of Australia (JSAA) conference and the Asian Studies Association of Australia (ASAA) conferences.
+The program’s target conferences are the Japanese Studies Association of Australia (JSAA) and the Asian Studies Association of Australia (ASAA) conferences.
 These biennial conferences are held in alternate years in June-July, and the release of NVJS is timed to coincide with these conferences each year.

 The New Voices Scholar program aims to help outstanding authors create a profile for themselves and their work, forge professional networks and gain experience in academic contexts by presenting their research in person.
 In this way, it helps authors to build the skills and track record needed to begin an academic career.

 The program also contributes to raising the profile of the journal and increasing the active readership of NVJS authors’ work.